snare/voltron/README.md

 WinDbg support is still fairly new, please [open an issue](https://github.com/snare/voltron/issues) if you have problems.

-Only macOS and Debian derivatives are fully supported by the install script.
-It should hopefully not fail on other Linux distros, but it won't try to install package dependencies.
-If you're using another distro, have a look at `install.sh` to work out what dependencies you might need to install before running it.

 The following architectures are supported:

 |         | lldb | gdb | vdb | windbg |